AlessandroMinoccheri/senso-api/readme.md

 # Senso-api

 This project is a simulator of api.
-You can configure routes with its headers method and parameters, and responses.
+You can configure routes with its method, parameters, and responses.

 ## configuration